taosdata/taoskeeper/README.md

 # taosKeeper

 **Note: This repository has been archived and is no longer maintained.
-The new repository will be migrated to [TDengine/tools/keeper](https://github.com/taosdata/TDengine/tree/main/tools/keeper).**
+The new repository has been moved to [TDengine/tools/keeper](https://github.com/taosdata/TDengine/tree/main/tools/keeper).**

 ## Introduction